geraldotech/VueJS_Blogger/geraldox.com-SmartLoader/readme.md

 ### Changes and Features:

+- 03.12.2023

+  - When empty you can use `article` to document updated article

 - 19.11.2023

   - new class `main-post` for min-height on mini articles inside `data.json`, to keep bottom in footer